-Our Special Educational Needs Co-ordinator (SENCo) is Miss Jacqueline Jarvie.
+Our Special Educational Needs Co-ordinator (SENDCo) is Miss Jacqueline Jarvie.

-Ash Green Primary provides a fully inclusive mainstream primary provision.
+Ash Green Primary provides a fully inclusive mainstream school environment.
 We strive to ensure all our pupils achieve their potential academically, personally, socially and emotionally in all areas of the curriculum, regardless of their gender, ethnicity, social background, religion, sexual identity, physical or educational needs.

 Identification and Assessment of Pupils with SEN